SIZE:

 MACHINES:

 Haddock rarely venture into Quebec waters.
-It is therefore rarely caught here, even as an incidental catch.
+It is therefore a species rarely caught here, even as an incidental catch.

 REGULATIONS:

 In Canada, haddock fishing has been strictly regulated since 1987.
-Over-fishing and the deterioration of its habitat have led to a decline in its population.
+Overfishing and the deterioration of its habitat have led to a decline in the haddock population.
 Moreover, the fish being caught are getting smaller and smaller.

 The mark of the devil

-In French Canada, haddock was once known as the “poisson de Saint-Pierre”.
+In French Canada, haddock was once known as the “Poisson de Saint-Pierre.”
 The story tells us that the two black spots on the back of the haddock’s head look like thumbprints.
 These marks are said to have been left by St. Peter when he caught the haddock’s ancestor in Lake Tiberias.
-Other stories claim say that they are burn marks left by the devil…
+Other stories claim that they are burn marks left by the devil…

 BENEFITS:

-With its lean flesh, haddock is a good source of protein, vitamins B3, B6 et B12, as well as selenium.
+With its lean flesh, haddock is a good source of protein, vitamins B3, B6 and B12, as well as selenium.
 It is generally free of heavy metals.
 It is very rich in iodine.

 LET’S COOK: